walwalwalides/383/Client/GO383/README.md

 **Authors:**  *WalWalWalides*
 ------

-`GO383` enables you to Produce only what is on order, prioritize asales and Production orders for Production line control, and shorten Response time to Production.
+`GO383` enables you to Produce only what is on order, prioritize a sales and Production orders for Production line control, and shorten Response time to Production.